Dental Implants in Phoenix, AZ: Restore Your Smile

 The risks of getting dental implants are rare, but they can include:

-- Infection: Infection is a risk with any type of surgery, and it is the most common complication associated with dental implants.
+- Infection: Infection is a risk with any type of surgery, and it is the most common complication.
 Infection can occur at the surgical site or in the bone surrounding the implant.

-- Nerve damage: Nerve damage is a rare complication of dental implant surgery.
+- Nerve damage: Nerve damage is a rare complication with any surgery.
 It can cause numbness, tingling, or pain in the face, lips, or tongue.

-- Dental implant failure: Dental implant failure is also rare.
-It can occur if the implant does not osseointegrate, which means that the bone does not grow around the implant.
-Dental implant failure can also occur if the implant is not properly cared for.
+- Implant failure: Dental implant failure is also rare.
+It can occur if the implant does not osseointegrate, which means that the bone does not grow around it.
+Failure can also occur if the implant is not properly cared for.

-- Other complications: Other possible complications of dental implant surgery include bleeding, pain, swelling, and bruising.
+- Other complications: Other possible complications include bleeding, pain, swelling, and bruising.

 It is important to talk to Dr. Trujillo about the risks of dental implants before you decide if they are right for you.